Woo-Hah!! Got You All in Check: The World Wide Remix

 "The World Wide Remix" to "Woo-Hah!!
 Got You All in Check" features American rapper Ol' Dirty Bastard and was released as the B-Side to the United States release of the song.
 It was written by Busta Rhymes, Ol' Dirty Bastard and Rashad Smith and produced by Rhymes and Smith.
 It features a new beat and new verses, plus a re-worked chorus.
 Although the song was originally not included on any album it is part of the 25th Anniversary Super Deluxe Edition of The Coming.

 Background

 Rhymes and ODB were very close friends and often hung out which led the collaboration to happen naturally.
-They later went on to collaborate on songs like Where's Your Money? in 2005 and Slow Flow in 2020, both released posthumously after ODB's death in 2004, with the later containing sampled vocals from him.
+They later went on to collaborate on songs such as Where's Your Money? in 2005 and Slow Flow in 2020, both released posthumously after ODB's death in 2004, with the latter containing sampled vocals from him.

 Composition

 "The World Wide Remix" to "Woo-Hah!!
 Got You All in Check'" was written by its original contributors, Busta Rhymes and Rashad Smith alongside Ol' Dirty Bastard and produced by the first two.
-It is composed in 4/4 time and the key of B♭ Minor, with a tempo of 89 beats per minute.
+It is composed in 4/4 time and the key of C Minor, with a tempo of 89 beats per minute.
 It has a duration time of four minutes and twenty-five seconds.